-Treatment breakthrough: Todai-led team creates mouse pancreas in rat, transplants it into diabetic mouse | The Japan Times
+Todai-led team creates mouse pancreas in rat in treatment breakthrough | The Japan Times

-A team led by University of Tokyo researchers has successfully created a healthy pancreas from mouse stem cells inside the body of a rat, in first such accomplishment between different species, a study published in the British science journal Nature showed Wednesday.
+A team led by University of Tokyo researchers has successfully created a healthy pancreas from mouse stem cells inside the body of a rat, in a first between different species, a study published in the British science journal Nature showed.

-The pancreas, later transplanted into a mouse with diabetes, worked normally and led the disease symptoms to improve, marking the world’s first case that an organ was created from a different type of animal and its transplantation proved effective in treatment, according to the researchers.
+The pancreas, later transplanted into a mouse with diabetes, worked normally and led the disease symptoms to improve, marking the world’s first case where an organ was created from a different type of animal and its transplantation proved effective in treatment, according to the researchers.

-The move is a step toward creating human organs inside other animals, which will help address a shortage of donors.
+The study, published Wednesday, is a step toward creating human organs inside other animals, which will help address a shortage of donors.
 But technical and ethical challenges remain to realize the ultimate goal, such as the question of whether it is appropriate to use animals as organ makers.

 Tomoyuki Yamaguchi, an associate professor at the University of Tokyo, known locally as Todai, said the project was able to show “the effectiveness and safety of medical transplantation using an organ made by a different animal.”